Headache in children

 Peppermint oil: Rub your child's temples and forehead with a few drops.

-Drinking: Give your child enough to drink, preferably water.
+Drinking: Give your child enough to drink, best is water.
 Cola or coffee should be avoided because caffeine can cause headaches.

-Most children only have complaints every now and then.
+Most children only have complaints now and then.
 It becomes problematic when the pain lasts longer.
-Consult a doctor if the pain occurs every day, if it lasts for more than twelve hours or if the child asks for medication, otherwise he or she will not be able to endure the pain.
+Consult a doctor if the pain occurs every day, if it lasts for over twelve hours or if the child asks for medication, otherwise he or she cannot endure the pain.
 Maybe it's a migraine.
 While in adults, however, migraine affects half of the adult head, in children the whole head is affected.
 The pain is hammering or throbbing.
-However, some migraine attacks do not cause headaches, but they do lead to dizziness, nausea and vomiting.
+However, some migraine attacks do not cause headaches, but they lead to dizziness, nausea and vomiting.
 These symptoms are usually associated with migraine only later on when the typical hemiplegia develops in adulthood.
 For severe seizures, nasal sprays with the active ingredient triptan have proven effective in children.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany